spacem/dngearsim/index/README.md

-Unfortunatly github pages has no way to create a .htaccess to support html5mode in the usuall way
+Unfortunatly github pages has no way to create a .htaccess to support html5mode in the usual way

 To get around this I use symlinks to index.html in various folders.